esponjosin/glitch-datebase-express-edit/README.md

-Example Quick.db Edit With Express
+Example quick.db edit with express
 =================

 **Proyect**, This is a mini project for those users who have a bot with the db quick.db, this will help them if they want to make a dashboard or have a datebase server not linked to the bot project.